-The triangular moving average (also known as the TMA) is similar to other moving averages in that it shows the average (or mean) price over a specified number of data points (usually a number of price bars).
-However, the triangular moving average differs in that it is double smoothed--which also means averaged twice.
+In stock trading, the triangular moving average (TMA) is a technical indicator that is similar to other moving averages.
+The TMA shows the average (or mean) price of an asset over a specified number of data points—usually a number of price bars.
+However, it differs in that it is double-smoothed, which also means averaged twice.

+A triangular moving average can be calculated using various input data, such as prices, volume, or other technical indicators.
 Triangle moving averages are most often applied to the price of an asset.
-The moving average overlays the price bars on a chart (or overlays the volume or indicator if being applied to volume or an indicator) and is the blue line in the SPDR S&P 500 chart example.
+The moving average overlays the price bars on a chart.
+It can also overlay the volume indicator if being applied to volume or any other indicator chosen by the trader.

 Triangular Moving Average Calculation

 The triangular moving average (TMA) is an average of an average, of the last N prices (P).